helidon-io/helidon/docs/se/metrics/metrics.md

     }
 }
 ```
+1. Get the global meter registry.
+2. Create (or find) a counter named "accessctr" in the global registry.
+3. Route every request to the `countAccess` method.
+4. Increment the access counter for every request.
 <!--@mdc :: -->

-- Get the global meter registry.
-- Create (or find) a counter named "accessctr" in the global registry.
-- Route every request to the `countAccess` method.
-- Increment the access counter for every request.

-Perform the following steps to see the new counter in action.

 Build and run the application: